yanader/recordstoreapp/README.md

 Android app for use with [recordstoreAPI](https://github.com/yanader/recordshopAPI)

 This Android app is a work in progress.
-Functionality to be built includes:

-1. GET album by ID
+### Functionality TODO

-2. DELETE album by ID
+1. Inputs
-3. PATCH/PUT requests
+   - date/number for releaseDate/price

-### Other TODO
+   - spinner/dropdown for genre
-1. Include DatePicker for date input
+2. Styling cleanup

-2. Improve use of Spinner for genre input
+### Bug TODO

-3. Clean up styling of all layouts/items
+1. Clicking on a Album while a filter is active takes the user to an incorrectly populated UpdateAlbumView